Timeline of the Nashville school shooting

 10.10am

-As revealed by security footage later released by the Metro Nashville Police Department, Hale is seen driving to the school in a silver Honda Fit.
+As revealed in security footage later released by the Metro Nashville Police Department, Hale is seen driving to the school in a silver Honda Fit.

-Hale parks in the car park and enters the school by a side door, by shooting through the glass double doors.
+Hale parks in the car park and enters the school by a side door before shooting through a pair of glass double doors to gain entrance to a central hallway.

-Once inside, Hale is seen roaming the corridors in search of victims for around 17 minutes.
+Once inside, Hale is seen roaming the corridors in search of victims for around 17 minutes, opening fire on staff and students as a siren rings out.
 Hale wears combat trousers, a vest and a red baseball cap turned backwards.

 10.13am